dragonguide/dragonguide/contributing.md

 - IBAN (€): `NL49 BUNQ 2120 2003 51`
 - [Credit / Debit Card, iDEAL, Sofort and Bancontact](https://bunq.me/dragonguide)

-Donations are not intended for or directed towards commercial advantage or monetary compensation.
+Donations are not intended for or directed towards commercial advantage or monetary compensation (non-commercial).